Whiteeagl/Minilibx_utils/README.md

 - norminette 3.3.51.

-Check your version using the command:
+Check your version using the command :

 ```
 norminette --version